ttlew/conversation/intents_search.md

   ![Screen capture showing how to move or delete an example](images/move_example.png)

 ## Searching intents

+**BETA** The Searching intents feature described in this documentation is a beta feature that has been made available for your evaluation.
+Beta features might be unstable, might change frequently, and might be discontinued with short notice.
+Beta features also might not provide the same level of performance or compatibility that generally available features provide, and are not intended for use in a production environment.

 Use the Search feature to find user examples, intent names, and descriptions.